SashaZd/AppleScript/Open Currently Playing Song in YouTube/README.md

-Play Random Song from iOS device
+Open Currently Playing Song in YouTube
 ===========

 Searches YouTube for the track currently playing in iTunes